liveblocks/liveblocks/packages/liveblocks-devtools/README.md

 ### Chrome

-1. Run `turbo build --filter @liveblocks/devtools` from the project root to build the browser extension
+1. Run `turbo build` from this directory to build the browser extension
 1. Navigate to [chrome://extensions](chrome://extensions)
 1. Disable the production Liveblocks extension, if you already have it installed (it will conflict with the development version)